paretoman/votekit/tutorial/architecture.md

   * voter labels
   * candidate labels

-The geoElectionResults have additional variables by tract and district.
+The districtElectionResults have additional variables by tract and district.

 * votesByTract
 * votesByDistrict